 - 5.4.2 Credential Issuing after Credential Revocation MUST be done using one of the following methods: - 1.
-One of the methods 1-4 or 6 in 5.2.5 with pre-registered identifiers; - 2.
-One of the methods 5 or 7 in 5.2.5 with assurance that it is the same Subject; or - Other equivalent identity proofing method with assurance that it is the same Subject. - 1.
-One of the methods in 5.2.5 with pre-registered identifiers to ensure that it is the same Subject: or - 2.
+One of the methods in 5.2.5 with pre-registered identifiers to ensure that it is the same Subject; or - 2.
 Other equivalent identity proofing method with assurance that it is the same Subject.